jbakse/site_builder/content/2020/welcome_letter.md

 # Bookmark this Site
-The class website is http://compform.net
+The course website and textbook is http://compform.net

-This site will host the class calendar, syllabus, assignments, and lecture notes.
+This site hosts the course calendar, syllabus, assignments, and lecture notes.
+Click the "Class Notes 2020" link to access them.

 # Read the Syllabus